I love playing board games and want to have the best board game accessories and upgrades for them all!

 The bases for standees usually work ok.
 But for some games, it can be helpful to upgrade the standard stands.

 I really want these upgraded stands on Etsy for Gloomhaven standees.
-The stands come in packs of 40 and have spaces for wound dice, effect modifiers and they only take up one hex space.
+The stands come in packs of 40 and have spaces for health point dice, effect modifiers and they only take up one hex space.

 22. Token trays or dishes